ceph/ceph/doc/rbd/rbd-live-migration.rst

 .. index:: Ceph Block Device; live-migration

-RBD images can be live-migrated between different pools within the same cluster;
-between different image formats and layouts; or from external data sources.
-When started, the source will be deep-copied to the destination image, pulling all snapshot history while preserving the sparse allocation of data where possible.

-By default, when live-migrating RBD images within the same Ceph cluster, the source image will be marked read-only and all clients will instead redirect IOs to the new target image.
-In addition, this mode can optionally preserve the link to the source image's parent to preserve sparseness, or it can flatten the image during the migration to remove the dependency on the source image's parent.
+RBD images can be live-migrated between different pools within the same cluster or between different image formats and layouts.
+When started, the source image will be deep-copied to the destination image, pulling all snapshot history and optionally preserving any link to the source image's parent to preserve sparseness.

-The live-migration process can also be used in an import-only mode where the source image remains unmodified and the target image can be linked to an external data source such as a backing file, HTTP(s) file, or S3 object.

-The live-migration copy process can safely run in the background while the new target image is in use.
-There is currently a requirement to temporarily stop using the source image before preparing a migration when not using the import-only mode of operation.
+This copy process can safely run in the background while the new target image is in use.
+There is currently a requirement to temporarily stop using the source image before preparing a migration.
 This helps to ensure that the client using the image is updated to point to the new target image.

 .. note::
    Image live-migration requires the Ceph Nautilus release or later.
-Support for external data sources requires the Ceph Pacific release of later.
 The ``krbd`` kernel module does not support live-migration at this time.

 .. ditaa::